tdwg/vocab/documentation-specification.md

 RDF examples in this document are included to clarify the normative text, although they are not themselves normative.
 In some cases, IRIs represent actual standards, documents, or terms, but in many cases they are fictitious.
 Additionally, in cases where the IRIs represent real resources, the properties and values shown in the examples might not represent real metadata about those resources.
 The triples included in the examples do not represent a complete graph containing all of the triples necessary to comply with this standard.
 Rather, they show triples that illustrate the relationships described in the sections that precede the example.

 RDF/Turtle is used in all of the examples because it is generally the easiest machine-readable serialization for humans to comprehend.
 Use of Turtle does not imply that it is a preferred serialization for representing the metadata and relationships among resources in machine-readable form.
-Other serializations such as RDF/XML, RDFa, and JSON-LD might also be used to represent the same information.
+Other serializations such as RDF/XML, RDFa, and JSON-LD, or non-RDF serializations might also be used to represent the same information.
 Best-practices with respect to serialization can be established by community consensus in an effort outside of this standard.

 ### **1.4 Definitions** ###